rust-lang/rust-mode/README.md

 [cargo.el](https://github.com/kwrooijen/cargo.el) provides a minor mode for integration with Cargo, Rust's package manager.

+## cargo-mode

+[cargo-mode](https://github.com/ayrat555/cargo-mode) is an Emacs minor mode which allows to dynamically select a Cargo command.
+The reasons behind this package can be found in [the post](https://www.badykov.com/emacs/2021/05/29/emacs-cargo-mode/).

 ## Rustic
 [rustic](https://github.com/brotzeit/rustic) is a fork of rust-mode, extending it with other features such as integration with LSP and with flycheck.